Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Summary

 \section{Summary}

-We study electronic and magnetic properties of metallic low-$T_C$ ferromagnet \lcg\ at ambient and applied pressure by means of density functional calculations.
+In this work, we study electronic and magnetic properties of metallic low-$T_C$ ferromagnet \lcg\ at ambient and applied pressure by means of density functional calculations.
 We establish that \lcg\ is quasi-one-dimensional orbital selective ferromagnet.
-Namely, two different $d$ orbitals are magnetically active on two crystallographically inequivalent cobalt sites Co1 and Co2.
-This results in drastically different evolution of magnetic moments on each type of atoms in response to applied pressure.
-Namely Co2 atoms for relatively small unit cell contraction become nonmagnetic in sharp contrast to rather robust ferromagnetism of Co1 atoms.
-The alternating sequence of Co1 and Co2 atoms along $c$ axis providing spatial modulation of magnetization gives rise to a sizable antiferromagnetic component on top of ferromagnetic state.
+Namely, we found that due to crystal field effects two different $d$ orbitals on two crystallographically inequivalent cobalt sites Co1 and Co2 are predominantly responsible for emergence of ferromagnetism.
+In consequence, magnetic moment on each type of cobalt atoms in response to applied pressure evolves in a drastically different manner: Co2 atoms for relatively small unit cell contraction become nonmagnetic in sharp contrast to rather robust ferromagnetism of Co1 atoms.
+The alternating sequence of Co1 and Co2 atoms provides spatial modulation of magnetization, situation, though having structural origin, is formally equivalent to the presence of an antiferromagnetic component on top of ferromagnetic state.

+Relying on these findings and analysis of a simple toy model mimicking found magnetic order, we argue that recently observed {\it new state} in \lcg\ \cite{Canfield2021} is related to the sizable increase with applied pressure of the amplitude of a spatial modulation of magnetic moments on cobalt sites; situation that can give rise to the upturn in the resistivity when cooling below Curie temperature.
+Our results indicate that the {\it new state} in \lcg\ is the same ferromagnetic order as this realized at ambient pressure and the appearance of a resistivity anomaly signals a crossover instead of a phase transition.

-In that manner we confirm that recently observed enigmatic partially gapped high pressure phase in \lcg\ \cite{Canfield2021} is indeed related to antiferromagnetic component.
-However, there is a crossover rather than phase transition with applied pressure, as the ambient pressure phase has also a small AFM component.
-Our calculations indicate orbital selectivity rather than quantum critical avoidance as a driving mechanism for the presence of sizable AFM component under pressure in \lcg.
-We note that effects related to quantum fluctuation \cite{Belitz1997} can be still of critical importance at larger than up to date measured (5GPa) pressures where ferromagnetism of Co1 would go down towards zero temperature.
+Finally, we note that our calculations indicate orbital selectivity rather than quantum critical avoidance as a driving mechanism for the presence of a spatial modulation of magnetic moments in \lcg.
+Nevertheless, effects related to quantum fluctuation \cite{Belitz1997} can be still of critical importance at larger than up to date measured (5GPa) pressures where ferromagnetism of Co1 would go down towards zero temperature.